Release Processes

 Repository staging

 All package builds for Solus, updates or otherwise, will always enter the unstable repository first.
 Consequently, all Solus developers and contributors should ensure solbuild is configured to use the unstable target.
-As and when the weekly stabilization efforts have completed, the unstable repository will be pulled into shannon, the stable target.
+As and when the weekly stabilization efforts have completed, the unstable repository will be pulled into polaris, the stable target.

 Weekly Sync - Every Friday